yomboy222/spellbinder/readme.txt

 images to do or redo:
-  tear-dice: make separate background with street
   cordon-joker: donor
   goon-hut: SEPARATE IMAGE FOR SECOND LOOT
   aromantics: boot bot soot
   thorn-divan: make door in that room,
-  jerk-whiskeys: background with door; detritus, swamp, bonus word images
+  jerk-whiskeys: background with door; rues, ruts, brake, dyes, ryes, tubers, tubes, tubs

 make script to automatically pull in & rate transforms in puzzle_ideas.txt